Icinga/icingadb/doc/03-Configuration.md

 !!! important

-    Do not change the defaults if you do not have to!
+    Do not change the defaults unless you have to!

+For YAML configuration, the options are part of the `database.options` dictionary.
+For environment variables, each option is prefixed with `ICINGADB_DATABASE_OPTIONS_`.

 | Option                         | Description                                                                                                                                      |
 |--------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------|